knorm/knorm/docs/guides/validation.md

 `false` or resolves the `Promise` with `false`, then validation fails with a [ValidationError](api/validation-error.md).

-You can also hook into `Field`'s regular validation by returning an object with [validators](#validators) (or resolving the `Promise` with an object with validators), including another custom validator function!
+You can also continue validating by returning an object with the regular [validators](#validators) (or resolving the `Promise` with an object with validators), including another custom validator function!